cylu2/clean_data_project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data package contains the following files that will be used to prepare a tidy dataset for further analysis.
+The data package contains the following files that will be used by the program to prepare a tidy dataset for further analysis.

 | File Name              | Data                                 | Size     |
 | :------------------------ |:-------------------------------------- | :---------- |